Cameron Heeps

 Cameron Andrew George Heeps (born 27 October 1995) is an Australian speedway rider.

 Career

 He began his British career riding for the Mildenhall Fen Tigers in 2011, winning the Knockout Cup.
+He won the National League Pairs Championship with Lewis Blackbird, held at Mildenhall Stadium, on 22 July 2012.

 Heeps joined Ipswich Witches in 2012 and has appeared for them during most of the next ten seasons.
 In between he had spells at Rye House Rockets during the 2016 Premier League speedway season, the Somerset Rebels and Wolverhampton Wolves.
+He was released from Wolves following a loss of form.
 In 2019, he had a season with the Edinburgh Monarchs.

 In 2021 he rode for Ipswich and Kent.
 In 2022, he rode for the Ipswich Witches in the SGB Premiership 2022 and the Oxford Cheetahs in the SGB Championship 2022.
 The Cheetahs were returning to action after a 14-year absence from British Speedway.

-In 2023, he re-signed for Oxford Cheetahs for the SGB Championship 2023.
+He re-signed for Oxford Cheetahs for the SGB Championship 2023, SGB Championship 2024 and SGB Championship 2025 seasons.